sudarshan-lightmatter/sudarshan-lightmatter/README.md

 - 👋 Hi, I’m @sudarshan-lightmatter
 - 👀 I’m interested in AI and product management
 - 🌱 I’m currently learning deep learning
-- 💞️ I’m looking to collaborate on how product management for AI
+- 💞️ I’m looking to collaborate on product management for AI
 - 📫 Reach me at sudarshan@lightmatter.co or suds_yadav@hotmail.com

 <!---